richardmrodriguez/screenplay-doc-parser/README.md

 - Scene Number (alphanumeric)
 - Page Number (alphanumeric)

+### Types that rely on matching arbitrary strings

 Some types, such as `TimeOfDay`, `Revision Markers`, and `Environment` rely on arbitrary string values.
 You can pass in your own collection of these strings, to parse a screenplay written in a different language, or support additional / specific elements.

 For example, you can add "DUSK" or "HIGH NOON" as `TimeOfDay` strings, so that they are correctly identified as `TimeOfDay` elements

+### Indentations

-Additionally, the `ElementIndentations` can be passed in, to provide custom indentations and support parsing a screenplay formatted in A4, or a screenplay formatted "centered" like from Fade In or other programs.
+Additionally, the `ElementIndentations` struct can be passed in to the PDF parser, to provide custom indentations and support parsing a screenplay formatted in A4, or a screenplay formatted with "centered" (as in placement, not justification) sctipts, like from Fade In or other programs.

 ## TODO